 7.1.
-Pseudowire Services
+Overlay Network

-Many service providers offer pseudo-wire services to customers using L2 circuits.
-The IGP protocol that runs in the customer network would also run over the pseudo-wire to create a seamless private network for the customer.
-Service providers want to offer gracefulshutdown functionality when the PE device is taken-out for maintenance.
-The provider should guarantee that the PE is taken out for maintenance, only after the service is successfully diverted on an alternate path.
-There can be large number of customers attached to a PE node and the remote end-points for these pseudo-wires are spread across the service provider's network.
-It is a tedious and error-prone process to change the metric for all pseudo-wires in both directions.
-The graceful-link-shutdown feature simplifies the process by increasing the metric on the link in the reverse direction as well so that traffic in both directions is diverted away from the PE undergoing maintenance.
+Many service providers offer L2 services to a customer connecting different locations.
+The customer's IGP protocol creates a seamless private network (overlay network) across the locations for the customer.
+Service providers want to offer graceful-shutdown functionality when the PE device is taken-out for maintenance. can be large number of customers attached to a PE node and the remote end-points for these L2 attachments circuits are spread across the service provider's network.
+It is a tedious and error-prone process to change the metric for all corresponding L2 circuits in both directions.
+The graceful-link-shutdown feature simplifies the process by increasing the metric on the CE-CE overlay link so that traffic in both directions is diverted away from the PE undergoing maintenance.
 The Graceful-Link-Shutdown feature allows the link to be used as a last resort link so that traffic is not disrupted when alternate paths are not available.

-Figure 7: Pseudowire Services
+Figure 7: Overlay Network

-In the example shown in Figure 7, when the PE1 node is going out of service for maintenance, service providers set the PE1 to stub-router state.
-The PE1 going in to maintenance state triggers all the CEs connected to the PE (CE1 in this case) to set their pseudowire links passing via PE1 to graceful-link-shutdown state.
+In the example shown in Figure 7, when the PE1 node is going out of service for maintenance, a service provider sets the PE1 to stubrouter state and communicates the pending maintenance action to the overlay customer networks.
 The mechanisms used to communicate between PE1 and CE1 is outside the scope of this document.
 CE1 sets the graceful-link-shutdown state on its links connecting CE3, CE2 and CE4 and changes the metric to MaxLinkMetric and re-originates the corresponding LSA.
-The remote end of the link at CE3, CE2, and CE4 also set the metric on the link to MaxLinkMetric and the traffic from both directions gets diverted away from the pseudowires.
+The remote end of the link at CE3, CE2, and CE4 also set the metric on the link to MaxLinkMetric and the traffic from both directions gets diverted away from PE1.

 7.2.
-Controller based Traffic Engineering Deployments
+Controller based Deployments

 In controller-based deployments where the controller participates in the IGP protocol, the controller can also receive the graceful-linkshutdown information as a warning that link maintenance is imminent.
 Using this information, the controller can find alternate paths for traffic which uses the affected link.
 The controller can apply various policies and re-route the LSPs away from the link undergoing maintenance.
-If there are no alternate paths satisfying the traffic engineering constraints, the controller might temporarily relax those constraints and put the service on a different path.
-Increasing the link metric alone does not specify the maintenance activity as the metric could increase in events such as LDP-IGP synchronisation. explicit indication from the router using the graceful-link-shutdown sub-TLV is needed to inform the Controller or head-end routers.
+If there are no alternate paths satisfying the constraints, the controller might temporarily relax those constraints and put the service on a different path.
+Increasing the link metric alone does not specify the maintenance activity as the metric could increase in events such as LDP-IGP synchronisation.
+An explicit indication from the router using the graceful-link-shutdown sub-TLV is needed to inform the Controller or head-end routers.